Intro image

 Buongiorno

-Buongiorno is an artist who prefers to be known under the pseudonym like Banksy.
-Being born near Venice, the influence of Venetian art, together with his studies of architecture and art history show a strong presence in his artwork.
-With his belief that the past embodied in the architectural heritage provides the sort of environment indispensable to a balanced and complete life, his work encompasses historic cities and daily life in them.
+Buongiorno is an artist who prefers to be known under a pseudonym like Banksy.
+The influence of Venetian art, together with his interest in architecture,art history, and the human environment, shows a strong presence in his artwork.
+With his belief that the past embodied in the architectural heritage provides the sort of environment indispensable to a balanced and complete life, his work encompasses cities and daily life in them.
+According to him the architectural heritage provides a wealth of material for explaining and comparing forms and styles and their applications.
+Today, when visual appreciation and first-hand experience play a decisive role, it is essential to keep alive the evidence of past achievements in a modern art form.

 Artwork

-His work grew out of city streets and squares, reflecting his view that the architectural heritage is a capital of irreplaceable spiritual, cultural, social and economic value.
+His work grew out of city streets and squares, reflecting his view that the architectural heritage is a capital of irreplaceable spiritual, cultural, social, and economic value.
 By portraying the historic heritage, he is unlocking the traditional approach to "vedute art" used in Canaletto’s etchings of the 18th century in a new form.
-But with his artworks being created in 21st century, Buongiorno is successively exploring the connections between art, technology and history, remaining unphased in creating an aesthetic, poetic and visual shock.
+But with his artworks being created in the 21st century, Buongiorno is successively exploring the connections between art, technology, and history, remaining unphased in creating an aesthetic, poetic, and visual experience.

 Technique

-With the emphasis on dramatic effect of the artwork, artist chooses a 'classic' light French Sienna neutral background, adding a sketch look, that together with intricate, repeated use of the third colour produces rich textures with bold and sometimes softer "vernis mou" style contrasts of light and shadow.
+With the emphasis on the dramatic effect of the artwork, the artist chooses a 'classic' light French Sienna neutral background, adding a sketch look that, together with intricate, repeated use of the third colour, produces rich textures with bold and sometimes softer "vernis mou" style contrasts of light and shadow.
 Basically, the artist is stripping a photo and building a new artwork on a skeleton.
 Thereby, he is creating a symbiosis between photography and fine art.

 Limited Edition

-There is a limited number of artwork for sale.
-All the Giclée prints on archival paper are Collectable Limited Edition Prints.
-To increase the collecting value, each edition is limited to ten prints, hand signed, numbered and dated.
-For each purchased edition, one artist proof, E.A (‘épreuve d'artiste’), is printed to review and adjust colour, contrast, and saturation.
-These print is kept by the artist as a record in an archival box.
-Artwork is shipped in a large mailing tube and recommended frame size is 50 by 70 cm.
+There are a limited number of artworks for sale.
+All the Giclée prints on archival paper are collectible limited edition prints.
+To increase the collecting value, each edition is limited, hand-signed, numbered, and dated.
+For each purchased edition, one artist proof, E.A. (‘épreuve d'artiste’), is printed to review and adjust colour, contrast, and saturation.
+These prints are kept by the artist as a record in an archival box.
+Artwork is shipped in a large mailing tube.
+Recommended frame size is 50 by 70 cm .

 Collections